More about Fanconi Anemia

 If your bone marrow can’t make enough new blood cells to replace the ones that die, serious health problems can occur.

-FA is one of many types of anaemia.
-The term “anaemia” usually refers to a condition in which the blood has a lower than normal number of red blood cells.
+FA is one of many types of anemia.
+The term “anemia” usually refers to a condition in which the blood has a lower than normal number of red blood cells.

-FA is a type of aplastic anaemia.
-In aplastic anaemia, the bone marrow stops making or doesn’t make enough of all three types of blood cells.
+FA is a type of aplastic anemia.
+In aplastic anemia, the bone marrow stops making or doesn’t make enough of all three types of blood cells.
 Low levels of the three types of blood cells can harm many of the body’s organs, tissues, and systems.